yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 That being said, there are a few VC funds or fund-like entities that are allowed to do limited general solicitation.
-So, even if you don't have connections, there are still some investment opportunities.
+So, even if you don't have connections, there are still some opportunities available.
 [AngelList](https://www.angellist.com/) is a well-known place for finding these, and there a few other, publicly accessible VC investment marketplaces as well.